Ljcordey/bionic-MAV-MD-report/MAV-Bionics/Bionic principles applied to MAV design.md

 ### Use Life-friendly Chemistry
 **Use chemistry that supports life processes.** //TODO: quoting style

+> use an ">" before a phrase you want to quote, to make it work like a quotation.

 This life principle was the most difficult to fulfill, as the hydrophobic and non lethal toxic coating is a chemical product that needs to be inspected more closely.
 There are already several solutions, but whether they are safe in all the designated areas of application must be tested in more detail in a study to be absolutely sure.